Tips for Delivering an Accessible Presentation

 - Speak clearly; avoid speaking too fast, which is particularly helpful to individuals whose primary language is not the one in which you are speaking, sign language interpreters, and real time captioners.

-- Provide cognitive supports by summarizing major points, giving background and contextual information, displaying key terms and concepts visually.
+- Summarize major points, give background and contextual information, display key terms and concepts visually, offer outlines and other scaffolding tools to help participants learn.

 - Give attendees time to process information; pause between topics and after you ask for questions.